Is It Normal To Cramp During Ovulation? Causes And Symptoms Of Mittelschmerz

 Does Ovulation Pain Mean You Will Get Pregnant?

 There is also no scientific evidence to pinpoint when ovulation occurs in relation to ovulation pain.
-You might experience ovulation pain a few days before you ovulate, or a few hours before.
+You might experience ovulation pain a few days before you ovulate or a few hours before.